dart-lang/site-www/README.md

 [![Build Status SVG][]][Repo on Travis] [![first-timers SVG][]][first-timers]

+**Dart is a client-optimized programming language for apps on multiple platforms.
+It is developed by Google and is used to build mobile, desktop, server, and web applications.**

 The https://dart.dev site, built with [Jekyll][] and hosted on [Firebase][].

 [We welcome contributions](CONTRIBUTING.md), and we're [first-timer friendly][first-timers]!